Caribbean

 Bare-throated tiger heron is wading in the water.

-Although these birds were flying high up in the tree tops, we noticed them because of their loud chirp.
-Thanks to conservation efforts in this park, the population of scarlet macaw grows slow but steady.
+Although these birds were flying high up in the treetops, we noticed them because of their loud chirp.
+Thanks to conservation efforts in this park, the population of scarlet macaws grows slowly but steadily.

 A primary forest is rich in vines.

 A Wild Cashew is a typical tree in dry forests.
 It can become as high as 160 ft (50 m) with a diameter of 10 ft (3 m).
-Unlike its famous relative - a cashew apple tree, the seeds of a wild cashew are very toxic.
+Unlike its famous relative - a cashew apple tree, the seeds of wild cashews are very toxic.

 Carara National Park is a great stop for those driving from San Jose to Manuel Antonio.
 Not only can you stretch your legs, but also you have higher chances to see many wild animals including an iconic scarlet macaw in their natural habitat.